 The AbilityOne Program is a federal procurement program that generates jobs for individuals who are blind or have another significant disability through the manufacturing of products or the provision of services required by federal personnel.
 Products and services on the AbilityOne Procurement List are mandatory for use by federal customers.
 The mandatory source requirement of the AbilityOne Program as outlined by the Javits-Wagner-O’Day (JWOD) Act (41 U.S.C.
-46 – 48c) must be adhered by all schedule holders.
+46 – 48c) must be adhered to by all schedule holders.
 Certain commercial products are considered “essentially the same” (ETS) as AbilityOne products.
-Within the office products and hardware/industrial products categories, the Commission has established a required list of items that all commercial distributors must make available.
+Within the office products and hardware/industrial product categories, the Commission has established a required list of items that all commercial distributors must make available.

 Employs approximately 45,000 people who are blind or have significant disabilities